becarpenter/misc/zelect/README.md

-_zelect_ is a Python3 program that abuses mDNS to synthesize the DNS name _test.local_ for any complete IPv6 link-local address (LLA) entered by the user in a simple command line interface (which incidentally conforms to _draft-carpenter-6man-zone-ui_).
+_zelect_ is a Python3 program that abuses mDNS to synthesize the DNS name _test.local_ for any complete IPv6 link-local address (LLA) entered by the user in a simple command line interface (which incidentally conforms to [draft-carpenter-6man-zone-ui](https://datatracker.ietf.org/doc/draft-carpenter-6man-zone-ui/)).
-This program is a hack inspired by _draft-schinazi-httpbis-link-local-uri-bcp_.
+This program is a hack inspired by [draft-schinazi-httpbis-link-local-uri-bcp](https://datatracker.ietf.org/doc/draft-schinazi-httpbis-link-local-uri-bcp/).

 At present it only works properly on Windows 10, where it can use a regular socket call to send a synthetic unsolicited mDNS